smartcontractkit/chainlink-tron/docs/gauntlet/deployment.md

 - Note the address of the aggregator, it will be needed later for RDD and as an input for other contract deployments

 ### Deploy an Aggregator Proxy

+The aggregator proxy should use a read access controller.
+This lets EOAs freely read the data from the contract, e.g. through a block explorer, but limits access from on-chain contracts.

 #### Input